Experience 6 Stages to Effectively Manage Change

 In this stage, people in the organization begin to investigate options for change.
 They begin to create a vision or picture of what the organization could look like after the changes.
 They should also determine, at this stage, the readiness of the organization to change.

 In this stage, the change agents in the organization decide upon the course of change.
-They create the vision of where the organization should be and could be in the future.
+They create a vision of where the organization should be and could be in the future.
 Planning and definition of major strategies occur during this stage of the change process.
 Recognition that change always requires a change in the organization's culture is important.

 Stage 4: Introduction